-4.1.6.
+4.1.9.
 NOAA Ground-Based GPS Meteorology (GPS-MET) Network

-The GPS-MET network is the first network of its kind dedicated to GPS (Global Positioning System) meteorology (see Duan et al. 1996).
-GPS meteorology utilizes the radio signals broadcast by the satellite Global Positioning System for atmospheric remote sensing.
+The GPS-MET network is the first network of its kind dedicated to Global Positioning System (GPS) meteorology (see Duan et al. 1996).
+GPS meteorology utilizes the radio signals broadcast by GPS satellites for atmospheric remote sensing.
 GPS meteorology applications have evolved along two paths: ground-based (Bevis et al. 1992) and space-based (Yuan et al. 1993).
-For more information, please see Appendix G. The stations identified in this inventory are all ground-based.
+For more information, please see Appendix G. The stations identified in this inventory are all groundbased.
 The GPS-MET network was developed in response to the need for improved moisture observations to support weather forecasting, climate monitoring, and other research activities.
 The primary goals of this network are to measure atmospheric water vapor using ground-based GPS receivers, facilitate the operational use of these data, and encourage usage of GPS meteorology for atmospheric research and other applications.
 GPS-MET is a collaboration between NOAA and several other governmental and university organizations and institutions.
-Ancillary meteorological observations at GPS-MET stations include temperature, relative humidity, and pressure.
+Ancillary meteorological observations at GPS-MET stations include temperature, relative humidity, and barometric pressure.